tomqingo/TRPlaceFPGAMP/DiffMP/ParetoGNN/README.md

 ## Instruction

 To reproduce our experiment, you need to first run the python code ```hetero_graph_gen.py``` to generate the DGL graph objects for heterophilous graphs (i.e., Chameleon, Actor, and Squirrel) and ```link_gen.py``` to prepare training/validation/testing splits for the evaluation on link prediciton.
-The ```link_gen.py``` may require an environment with 128GB RAM due to the size of ogb-product graph.
+The ```link_gen.py``` may require an environment with 128GB RAM (total memory capacity) due to the size of ogb-product graph.
 If you have limited RAM and are not interested in running experiments about ogb-product, you can comment out its link generation code block.

 You can finish these two steps by simply run commands as follows: